byzheng/my-website/content/publication/journal-article/2019-frontiers-gem.md

 ---
-title: From QTLs to Adaptation Landscapes: Using Genotype-To-Phenotype Models to Characterize G×E Over Time
+title: "From QTLs to Adaptation Landscapes: Using Genotype-To-Phenotype Models to Characterize G×E Over Time"
 authors:
  - Daniela Bustos-Korts
  - Marcos Malosetti